kubewarden/docs/docs/reference/CRDs.md

-PolicyServerList contains a list of PolicyServer
+PolicyServerList contains a list of PolicyServer.